 How to grow, care, prune a Gopher plant?
 Are they poisonous to pets like dogs or cats?
 Learn here

-Gopher Plants are succulent plants that means these plants have thickened, fleshy, and engorged body parts, these are to retain water in arid regions [A region with a severe lack of water].
+Gopher Plants are succulent plants that mean these plants have thickened, fleshy, and engorged body parts, these are to retain water in arid regions [A region with a severe lack of water].

-Succulent word is derived from the Latin word ‘sucus’, that means ‘sap’ or ‘juice’.
+The succulent word is derived from the Latin word ‘sucus’, which means ‘sap’ or ‘juice’.
 Gopher plants can store water in their body.

-Light yellow colored flowers appear on the floral branches during early Spring.
+Light yellow coloured flowers appear on the floral branches during early Spring.

-It requires full bright sun light to grow properly but sometimes you are in need to shade the plant partially.
+It requires full bright sunlight to grow properly but sometimes you are in need to shade the plant parts.
 Too much watering is not required as it is succulent.

-If it is taken care properly it can grow fast.
+If it is taken care of properly it can grow fast.